thangle89/PersonalBlog/content/blog/practical-function-compositions-in-js/index.md

 ```
 The example shows that `fastOperation`, which is composed from `memoize(longOperation)` can cache its result for each input value when executing.
 The first time a value is applied e.g. `fastOperation(5)`, the function runs normally and cache the result, second time when call `fastOperation(5)` again, the function just return cached result immediately.

 This `memoization` is quite helpful for improving performance in some cases, but we need to use it with a good consideration.
-For example in the serializing `key` of this implementation, it uses `JSON.stringify`, but if the array is big `JSON.stringify` can slow down the computation, and the memmory need to spend to cache results also increases.
+For example in the serializing `key` of this implementation, it uses `JSON.stringify`, but if the array is big `JSON.stringify` can slow down the computation, and the memory need to spend to cache results also increases.

 Memoization technique is popular in recursive calculations e.g. fibonacci number.
 It can also be found in [React.memo](https://reactjs.org/docs/react-api.html#reactmemo) or [`Reselect`](https://github.com/reduxjs/reselect) library, which is quite common in React Redux app.